Breast Biopsy

 Biopsy

-A biopsy removes a very small amount of tissue from the body so that it can be examined under a microscope.
-A biopsy is the only way to know for sure if the tissue contains cancer or other abnormal cells.
+A biopsy removes a very small amount of tissue from your body so that it can be looked at under a microscope.
+A biopsy is the only way to know for sure if the tissue has cancer or other abnormal cells.

-Biopsy is performed under local anesthesia.
-That means that before the biopsy, the area will be numbed with a medication called lidocaine.
-Then, a needle will be inserted into the area of concern to remove a sample of the breast tissue.
+Care teams perform biopsy on patients under local anesthesia.
+That means that, before the biopsy, your care team will numb the area with a medication.
+This reduces any pain and discomfort.
+Then, a member of your care team will put a needle into the area.
+They use the needle to remove a sample of breast tissue.
 You will be awake throughout the procedure.

-• Stereotactic biopsy uses a mammogram machine to locate the area to biopsy.
+- Stereotactic biopsy uses a mammogram machine to find the area to biopsy.

-• Ultrasound-guided biopsy uses an ultrasound machine to locate the area to biopsy.
+- Ultrasound-guided biopsy uses an ultrasound machine to find the area to biopsy.

-• MRI-guided biopsy uses an MRI machine to locate the area to biopsy.
+- MRI-guided biopsy uses an MRI machine to find the area to biopsy.